 - connect chains/hangers to the mounting hardware, then hang and center/balance as desired

 - finally wire pendant light cluster to ceiling light box and arrange pendant lights as desired

 *** If your fence is pressure treated w/ CCA:

 - prevent water draining into garden, well, lake, etc.

 - capture/contain all saw dust, bag and dispose in garbage (do not compost!)

-*** Before you crucify me for using pressure-treated wood inside our house, please note that I did read up on it quite a bit, and ultimately decided that the risk of any chemical poisoning to my family was extremely low, if non-existent in this case.
+Please note that I did read up on using old pressure treated wood quite a bit before using inside the house, and ultimately decided that the risk of any chemical poisoning to my family was extremely low, if non-existent in this case.

 First of all, pressure-treated wood sold in the United States after 2003 is almost guaranteed to not be made with CCA (chromated copper arsenate), the most feared pressure-treated chemical concoction (because of the arsenic).
 So there is a chance that my dilapidated wood fence does not even contain inorganic arsenic.
 However, given its dilapidated state, and slightly greenish hue, I’m inclinded to think that it does (or did at one time) :/